gongx030/ensemblemerge/README.md

 ## Quick start guide

-Once ensemblemerge is currently under reveiw for CRAN submission, currently ensemblemerge can be installed by:
+ensemblemerge can be installed by:

 ```r
 devtools::install_github("erikjskie/ensemblemerge")